kieran168/Psychological-effects-on-Emergency-Savings/Final_Project.md

-The data they used were from the College Student Financial Literacy Surveys (CSFLS), which measures the financial knowledge, attitudes, behavior, influences, and personal demographics that may affect the fianncial literacy of college students.
+The data they used were from the College Student Financial Literacy Surveys (CSFLS), which measures the financial knowledge, attitudes, behavior, influences, and personal demographics that may affect the financial literacy of college students.

 ### Econometric Techniques